jacksap/polishpoetry/readme.md

 ## Technologies Used

-This CRUD app was created with HTML5, CSS3, Python, Django, and ultimately deployed on Heroku.
+This CRUD app was created with HTML5, CSS3, Python, Django, AWS (for image storage/s3) and ultimately deployed on Heroku.

 ## Getting Started